openthread/openthread/README.md

 See the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information.

+# About the Thread Group

+OpenThread is an open source implementation of the Thread 1.0.1 Final Specification.
+The Thread 1.0.1 Final Specification is promulgated by the Thread Group.
+The Thread Group is a non-profit organization formed for the purposes of defining one or more specifications, best practices, reference architectures, implementation guidelines and certification programs to promote the availability of compliant implementations of the Thread protocol.
+Information on becoming a Member, including information about the benefits thereof, can be found at <http://threadgroup.org>.

+OpenThread is not affiliated with or endorsed by the Thread Group.
+Implementation of this OpenThread code does not assure compliance with the Thread 1.0.1 Final Specification and does not convey the right to identify any final product as Thread certified.
+Members of the Thread Group may hold patents and other intellectual property rights relating to the Thread 1.0.1 Final Specification, ownership and licenses of which are subject to the Thread Group’s IP Policies, and not this license.

 # License

 OpenThread is released under the [BSD 3-Clause license](LICENSE).
 See the [LICENSE](LICENSE) file for more information.

+The included copyright to the OpenThread code is subject to the license in the LICENSE file, and all other rights and licenses are expressly reserved.
+No warranty or assurance is made with respect to additional rights that may be required to implement this code.

 Please only use the OpenThread name and marks when accurately referencing this software distribution, and do not use these marks in a way that suggests you are endorsed by or otherwise affiliated with Nest, Google, or The Thread Group.